xmtp/xmtp-dot-org/docs/faq.md

 There are no messaging-related fees incurred by developers for building with the XMTP SDK.

 Have other questions or ideas about message-related fees?
-Post to the [XMTP discussion forum](https://github.com/orgs/xmtp/discussions).
+Post to the [XMTP Community Forums](https://community.xmtp.org/).

 ### What are the costs of XMTP message storage and retrieval?